bcbio/bcbio-nextgen/docs/contents/cloud.rst

 We're not able to automatically install some useful tools in pre-built docker containers due to licensing restrictions.
 Variant calling with GATK requires a manual download from the `GATK download`_ site for academic users.
-Appistry provides `a distribution of GATK for commercial users`_.
-Commercial users also need a license for somatic calling with muTect.
+Commercial users `need a license`_ for GTAK and for somatic calling with muTect.
 To make these jars available, upload them to the S3 bucket in a ``jars`` directory. bcbio will automatically include the correct GATK and muTect directives during your run.
 Alternatively, you can also manually specify the path to the jars using the global